Skip to main content

 Rational and sustainable

 The building layout employs a column-minimising 12x9 metre grid, mirrored by facades composed around a 3-metre grid with a strong horizontal emphasis.
 In keeping with the structurally expressive exterior, One Centenary Way’s interior spaces feature exposed steel frames complemented by a materiality of natural textures and bespoke fittings.
+The all-electric scheme features smart-enabled building management technology, which collects live data on energy and facility use, allowing for more efficient use of energy, water, and other amenities.

 Maximising sustainability and reducing embodied carbon was central to our design process, resulting in a structural design that minimises the use of concrete foundations and superstructure, and uses fully recyclable steel manufactured in the UK by BHC Steel, using hydro-generated energy.
 Following this green production route from factory to site and switching to rolled steel sections has saved 900 tonnes of embodied CO2 and reduced the carbon footprint of the entire building.

-The volume between One Centenary Way’s giant transfer trusses has been put to good use as an accessible cycle hub for the whole of the Paradise estate, occupying a space that celebrate the building’s structural audacity in bright pops of colour.
+The volume between One Centenary Way’s giant transfer trusses has been put to good use as an accessible cycle hub for the whole of the Paradise estate, occupying a space that celebrates the building’s structural audacity in bright pops of colour.
 With room for up to 500 bikes, this is Birmingham’s first large-scale cycle hub.
 As well as providing secure lock-up space, it offers a new level of facilities for cyclists with showers, locker rooms, servicing and bike hire.

 “The scheme represents an effective placemaking approach delivering a vibrant new destination at the very heart of Birmingham.
 One Centenary Way will, I am sure, become a noted city landmark and a gateway to the whole development.”